BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 - Thales nShield support
 - [Strangelove Horcrux](https://github.com/strangelove-ventures/horcrux)

-The Evmos team does not recommend one solution above the other.
+The Butane team does not recommend one solution above the other.
 The community is encouraged to bolster the effort to improve HSMs and the security of key management.

 </details>